nathiss/Fusion/README.md

 ### Common part
-Each package CAN have the `id` field.
+Each package **CAN** have the `id` field.
 This is a random number to identify this package in the session.
-The other side of the connection can send a packge with the same `id` to indicate, that it's a response to the previous one.
+The other side of the connection can send a package with the same `id` to indicate, that it's a response to the previous one.

 ### Client -> Server